Vikram Ramji Khanolkar: Early life and career

 Khanolkar was from a noted family in Sawantwadi State.
 Born in Quetta, he received his early education in the city before further studies at Wilson College, Mumbai.
 In 1927, he enlisted as a sepoy in the 1st Battalion of the 4th Bombay Grenadiers and received a Viceroy's Commission the following year.
 He served in Zhob during this time.
+His brother was V. R. Khanolkar.

 In 1929, he was selected for a King's Commission as a King's Commissioned Indian Officer (KCIO).
 He passed out from the Royal Military Academy Sandhurst on 29 January 1931 (seniority from 2 November 1927), and as was customary was posted to a British Army regiment, the East Lancashire Regiment, for a period of one year before receiving his British Indian Army appointment.

 He was promoted lieutenant in the Indian Army on 1 April 1932 (seniority from 2 February 1930), and was posted to the 5th Battalion (Duke of Connaught's Own) of the 11th Sikh Regiment.
 On 3 May 1935, he was appointed battalion quartermaster, taking eight months leave from April through December 1936.
 He was promoted captain on 8 March 1937 and was appointed a company commander in the 10th Battalion of the 11th Sikhs from 1 January 1938.